Sarmizegetusa Regia: Pre-Roman era

 The smithies north of the sanctuary also provide evidence of the Dacians' skill in metalworking: findings include tools such as metre-long tongs, hammers and anvils which were used to make some 400 metallic artefacts — scythes, sickles, hoes, rakes, picks, pruning hooks, knives, plowshares, and carpenters' tools — as well as weapons such as daggers, curved Dacian scimitars, spearpoints, and shields.

-Nevertheless, the flowering of Dacian civilization apparently underway during the reign of Decebalus came to an abrupt end when Trajan's legions destroyed the city and deported its population.
+The capital of Dacia reached its peak under Decebalus, the Dacian king defeated by the Roman Empire during the reign of Emperor Trajan.

 The defensive system

 The Dacian capital’s defensive system includes six Dacian fortresses — Sarmizegetusa, Costești-Blidaru, Piatra Roșie, Costești-Cetățuie, Căpâlna and Bănița.

 All six have been named UNESCO World heritage sites.

 Roman era

+After the defeat of the Dacians, the conquerors established a military garrison there and began to tear down the citadel.
 Sarmizegetusa's walls were partly dismantled at the end of the First Dacian War in AD 102, when Dacia was invaded by the Emperor Trajan of the Roman Empire and rebuilt as Roman fortifications.
 The latter were subsequently destroyed, possibly by the Dacians, and then rebuilt again following the successful siege of the site in AD 105–6.

-The Roman conquerors established a military garrison at Sarmizegetusa Regia.
-Later, the capital of Roman Dacia was established 40 km from the ruined Dacian capital, and was named after it - Colonia Ulpia Traiana Augusta Dacica Sarmizegetusa.
+Later, the Romans built a new capital, Colonia Ulpia Traiana Augusta Dacica Sarmizegetusa, at a distance of 40 km from Sarmizegetusa Regia.
+Emperor Hadrian wanted the new capital built by Trajan to be perceived as a successor to the Dacian one, which is why he added the name Sarmizegetusa to it.
+Today, the village of Sarmizegetusa, Hunedoara is located on the site of Ulpia Traiana Sarmizegetusa.